Nakul-Jaglan/crm-bm-frontend/README.md

-# Bonhoeffer Machines CRM Frontend
+# CRM Software Frontend

-A modern, responsive web application built with Next.js and React for the Bonhoeffer Machines CRM system.
+A modern, responsive web application built with Next.js and React for the CRM system.
 Features a **dark theme-only interface** designed for optimal user experience and reduced eye strain.

 ## 🚀 Quick Start